RandallYe/RandallYe.github.io/index.md

 # Short background

+Since Nov 2025: Industry at IOHK

+: Formal methods engineer

-2016 - now: Academia (Formal methods in robotics, probabilistic programming, and security)
+2016 - 2025: Academia (Formal methods in robotics, probabilistic programming, and security)

 : In my research, I use mathematical logic (alphabetised predicate calculus in Unifying Theories of Programming - UTP) to give ==probabilistic semantics== (denotational and operational semantics) to a domain-specific language (**RoboChart**) in robotics, with support of modelling time and probability, (2) develop ==automated verification tools== using modern model-based techniques (model transformation, validation, and generation) and formal verification (model checking and theorem proving), and apply theoretical semantics and practical tools to a variety of case studies.